Maximize tax savings

-Out of the entire mutual fund landscape, the equity linked savings scheme or ELSS is the only mutual fund eligible for 80C deductions.
-ELSS is a diversified equity mutual fund that offers tax deductions up to Rs.
-1.5 lakhs annually.
+Among all mutual funds, the equity-linked savings scheme or ELSS is the only mutual fund covered under Section 80C deductions.
+ELSS is a diversified equity mutual fund that offers tax deductions of up to Rs.1.5 lakhs annually.

-Investing money in Fixed Deposits with banks allows individuals and HUFs to claim a tax deduction of up to ₹1,50,000 in a financial year.
-These deposits have a lock-in period of 5 years.
-You, however, cannot withdraw this deposit prematurely.
-But a positive point is that you can avail loans against your FDs at competitive rates.
+Investing in fixed deposits with banks allows individuals and HUFs to claim a tax deduction of up to Rs.1,50,000 in a financial year.
+These deposits have a lock-in period of five years.
+However, you cannot withdraw this deposit prematurely.
+But a positive point is that you can avail loans against your FDs.
 The interest earned on these deposits, however, is taxable as per the tax bracket of the individual.

 Here is a quick overview of the of the differences between ELSS and Tax Saving FDs over various parameters:

 |Definition||ELSS is a type of mutual fund that invests predominantly in equities or equity-oriented products.||A traditional investment instrument that you can invest as a lump sum with any bank.|

 |Returns||Not fixed and subject to equity market risks.
 However, it has delivered 14%-16% returns in the last 5 years.||The bank decides the interest rate – starts from 6% to 7.5%.|

 |Term||3 year lock-in period is compulsory, after which you can redeem or reinvest.||The minimum tenure is 5 years, but you can extend it up to 10 years.|

 |Tax-efficiency||10% LTCG tax on the gains over and above 1 lakhs||As per your tax slab|